 We caught site of the top summit at Uhuru Peak.
 It was so close.

-Taking a few minutes to look around at the world that was being lit up by the morning sun, I never realized that Amiri, Siobhan and Emily had departed the summit.
+Taking a few minutes to look around at the world that was being lit up by the morning sun, I never realized that Amiri, Siobhan and Micah had departed the summit.
 Emergencies are another reason why you have one guide per two hikers.

 We took a different route down.
 We hiked to a steep scree slope and scree skied all the way down.
 I found this to be a lot of fun and a great way to release the tension of the climb to the summit.
-I was, however, by this point quite anxious about Emily.
+I was, however, by this point quite anxious about Micah.

 It took only a couple of hours for Laura and me to arrive back at camp after leaving the summit.
 There was much rejoicing and celebrating among the porters for our success.
-After checking with Emily that everything was okay, we headed to our tent to get a few hours’ nap before we headed down to Mweka Camp.
+After checking with Micah that everything was okay, we headed to our tent to get a few hours’ nap before we headed down to Mweka Camp.
 We still had some hiking to do this day.